Bronco Spotlight: David Mendoza

-Technical Solutions Analyst
+Technical Solutions Analyst at Cerner

 I troubleshoot front-end applications and develop tools in SQL to use for this purpose.
 My ultimate goal is for incident resolution and application maintenance, but I'm also responsible for knowledge transfer materials across the life cycle of an investigation.

 What is the most rewarding and the most challenging part of your job?